ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``AWS Key Pair``
 ^^^^^^^^^^^^^^^^

-    Optional: Name of the AWS key pair to use to login to EC2 instances; must exist in the chosen :ref:`region <elb_aws_region>`.
+    Optional: Name of the AWS key pair to use to login to EC2 instances; must exist in the chosen :ref:`AWS region <elb_aws_region>`.

     * Default: None
     * Values: String